 Grammar Galaxy is a story-based curriculum that follows the English children and their adventures fixing language problems in their galaxy.

 I’m currently working through Grammar Galaxy Nebula (the first level) with my boys.
-It covers all language arts, not just grammar, so it’s more in the nature of a great all-rounder supplement rather than a complete grammar course.
+It covers all language arts, not just grammar, so if you use this you’ll also cover all of your spelling, handwriting, comprehension, vocabulary, and composition skills.
+It covers EVERYTHING!

 The best bit?
 They both LOVE it and get excited about it in a way that most people don’t really get excited about First Language Lessons.
 They actually track me down and tell me it’s time to do it.
 They love the stories, the havoc that the Grammar Gremlin causes, and the chaos that ensues when people are unable to use suffixes or homographs disappear.

 Grammar Galaxy isn’t like most curriculums, where you buy it and your contact with them is finished.
 We receive monthly mission calendars, with links to extension activities and other fun challenges, and get access to an active Facebook group.
 And if you tag @grammargalaxybooks on social media you can also win monthly prizes!

 Purchase direct from Grammar Galaxy (samples available)